nurshat13/flutter_network_type_plugin/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Support
 If you encounter any issues or have questions, feel free to open an issue on GitHub.

 Author
-Developed by Your Name - Your Website
+Developed by Nurshat - nurshat170@gmail.com

 Happy coding!